Endocrine, Gallbladder, Hernia and General Surgeon

 The following advice has been written by your surgeon - James Kirkby-Bott, with advice on helping with your recovery.
 Please read it and use the advice to help minimise discomfort and maximise your outcome.

 The first 1-2 days are the worst in terms of feeling discomfort, tiredness, a sore throat and generally not feeling yourself.
+Surgery and general anaesthetic are perceived by your body as a trauma, and this takes some time and patience to recover from.

-If I can offer any general advice it is this: Try not to get pre-occupied with how you feel or how you feel compares to what you have been expecting.
+• Try not to get pre-occupied with how you feel or how you feel compared to what you have been expecting.
 Instead try and go with the flow.
-Give yourself a period of rest time from work and activities, but continue to get up and move around.

-Remember any unusual sensations are temporary and will improve as time goes by.
-Don’t be distracted by feeling unwell.
-Stay positive and doing things you enjoy for your rest time will help you achieve that.
+Stay positive – doing things you enjoy while you rest will help achieve this.
 It is OK to enjoy your recovery time.
-After all you’ve just had a big operation and deserve the rest!
+After all you’ve just had a big operation and deserve the rest!”

 Contact us for a private endocrine consultation